 Prospective graduate students - Welcome to the Department of Scientific Computing!
-We offer Master's and Ph.D. programs, open to students holding a bachelor's degree in the applied sciences, mathematics, computer science, computational science, or engineering.
+We offer Master's and Ph.D. programs, open to students holding a bachelor's degree in mathematical and physical sciences and engineering.

-[ July 1st ] Deadline for academic admission to the Department.
+July 1st, 2023 Deadline for domestic student admission to the Department.
 Students with complete applications by this date may also be considered for any possible remaining funding.

 The application procedure is the same for all students.